alshedivat/al-folio/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Hello, I Am a first-year student at Syracuse University, pursuing a double major in Computer Science and Mathematics.
+Hi, I am a first-year student at Syracuse University, pursuing a double major in Computer Science and Mathematics.
 My academic journey is defined by my interdisciplinary research spanning the departments of Computer Science and Finance, where I explore cutting-edge topics in artificial intelligence, machine learning, and financial systems.

 Currently, I am researching how large language models (LLMs) mirror human memory, alongside advanced research in finance, focusing on algorithmic trading and financial market prediction.
 By bridging these fields, I aim to develop innovative solutions that merge AI advancements with real-world financial applications.